Th-Havy/Simple-MPU6050-Arduino/README.md

 # Simple-MPU6050-Arduino
-Simple Arduino library for using the MPU6050 accelerometer &amp; gyroscope sensor from invensense.
+This is a simple Arduino library for using the MPU6050 accelerometer &amp; gyroscope sensor from invensense.
 It allows to easily read the acceleration, gyroscope (angular speed) and temperature measurements directly as a float value in physical units.

 ## Features